kevinta893/wanikani-common-vocab-indicator/README.md

-# wanikani-common-vocab-indicator
+# wanikani-ultimate-timeline

+Userscript for TamperMonkey.
+Use with Wanikani.com .
+A "fork" of https://community.wanikani.com/t/new-user-script-common-vocabulary-indicator/19692

+Original Author: dtwigs

+## Changes

+1. Move indicator to the right side
-Wanikani script that adds an indicator to show if it is a common vocabulary word according to jisho.org
+2. Hide indicator it is not a common word or unknown word